Schroders commodities strategy aims to outperform the Bloomberg Commodity Index (BCOM TR) with a lower level of volatility.

 Schroders began managing commodities in October 2005.
 The strategy is managed by a dedicated team based in London and supported by the global resources of the entire Schroders group.
 The investment opportunity set includes more than 60 commodities and the strategy invests in both commodity futures, commodity swaps and commodity-related equities.
 Rigorous risk controls place strict limits on the maximum exposure to any single commodity as well as to sector, instrument and cash.
 Cash/collateral positions are solely invested in US Treasury Bills with less than 12 months maturity.

-The Schroders commodity strategy is managed by a dedicated team based in London and Geneva.
+The Schroders commodity strategy is managed by a dedicated team based in London.
 Mark Lacey, is the Head of Commodities.
 James Luke is a fund manager specifically analyzing the metals sector.
-Rodolphe Roche is the Head of Research specifically analyzing the agriculture sector.
 Supporting the fund managers is an equity analyst, a dedicated quantitative analyst, a technical and sentiment analyst, four implementation staff and a five strong product team.

 We believe that over a market cycle, an actively-managed commodities portfolio will produce higher returns at a lower level of volatility than a passively managed portfolio.

 The investment approach emphasizes active management within an index unconstrained opportunity set.
 The strategy is long only and does not employ leverage.
 Fundamental analysis drives the investment process with quantitative, technical and sentiment analyses playing key supporting roles.
 Equal emphasis is placed on each of the three key commodity sectors: agriculture, energy and metals.
 Investments are made on a medium-term time horizon.